-- a.
-Promote visually attractive environmental zones with landscaping to enhance the natural beauty of the zone. - b.
-Encourage landscaping that can be effectively maintained for the life of the development. - c.
-Provide shade in car parking areas in new larger commercial developments. - d.
-Promote the use of plant species that are indigenous, low maintenance and drought resistant.
+- Promote visually attractive environmental zones with landscaping to enhance the natural beauty of the zone. - Encourage landscaping that can be effectively maintained for the life of the b. development. - Provide shade in car parking areas in new larger commercial developments. c. - Promote the use of plant species that are indigenous, low maintenance and drought resistant.

-1. A landscaping plan must be submitted to Council with development applications for new development within an environmental zone.
+A landscaping plan must be submitted to Council with development applications for new development within an environmental zone.